 Our childhood also represents a time when many of our behavior patterns, beliefs, and emotional responses are established.
 It is not always pleasant to mentally venture back and dissect the circumstances that helped form our present persona, but it is only through understanding and empathizing with our inner child that we can learn to discern which of their qualities to call upon and which ones need to be let go.

-For this new moon, I invite you to step away from the rat race and take your inner child out on a playdate.
+In this ritual, I invite you to step away from the rat race and take your inner child out on a playdate.
 Not only will this seemingly frivolous activity add some levity to your day, but you might find yourself surprised at the insights that come through.
 Children lack filters and getting in touch with your smaller self might help you get real about where you’re going and why.

 Time commitment: 2 hours

 Crystal of your choice

 Note: If you do not have two free hours to plan a playdate with yourself, I encourage you to put a spin on this ritual and think of it as “Bring Your Inner Child to Work Day.”
 Within reason, let your inner child call the shots for a few hours.
 This might mean something silly like having dessert for breakfast or adding extra sugar to your morning coffee, but it can also be a good exercise for infusing a little more fun into your work day.
 Your inner child might approach work in a way that allows for more energy throughout the day or perhaps their resistance to working overtime will help you realize when you’ve reached a personal boundary.